 Here are Van den Broek’s top tips for how workplaces can get ready for the future of work, supported by research from Randstad’s Future of Work in the Digital Age report.

-- Ease migration: This allows for better flow of talent from where they are, to where the jobs are.
+- Ease migration: This allows for a better flow of talent from where they are, to where the jobs are.

 - Introduce a dynamic labour market: Embrace the changes caused by digitisation and explore new forms of work and skills development.

-- Develop a talent framework: For each employee, van den Broek says employers should create a three to five year framework for developing them.
+- Develop a talent framework: For each employee, van den Broek says employers should create a three to five-year framework for developing them.